gargpratyush/eye-gender-predictor/README.md

 2. **Convolution -** We then have a basic CNN and ReLU layer
 3. **Residual Blocks -** We then have 14 successive residual block layers that consist of BatchNorm, Dropout and CNN layers with the input being added back to the output.
 This is the key feature of Residual Blocks or Skip Connections and improves accuracy and prevents vanishing gradients in Deep NNs.
 Some of our residual blocks also consist of a downsampling layer to reduce dimensionality.
 4. **Avg Pooling -** We pass it through an Average Pooling Layer to reduce dimensionality.
-5. **Feed Forward Network -** After convolution and pooling, We finally pass our downsampled output through a Dense layer i.e a Normal Neural Net to finally output a prediction
+5. **Feed Forward Network -** After convolution and pooling, We finally pass our downsampled output through a Dense layer i.e an ordinary Neural Network to finally output a prediction

 We compile our model using binary cross-entropy as our loss function and Adam as our optimizer.